Eightfold way (physics): SU(3)

-is a transformation that simultaneously turns all the up quarks in the universe into down quarks and vice versa.
+is a transformation that simultaneously turns all the up quarks in the universe into down quarks and conversely.
 More specifically, these flavour rotations are exact symmetries if only strong force interactions are looked at, but they are not truly exact symmetries of the universe because the three quarks have different masses and different electroweak interactions.

 This approximate symmetry is called flavour symmetry, or more specifically flavour SU(3) symmetry.

 Connection to representation theory

 Assume we have a certain particle—for example, a proton—in a quantum state $|\psi\rangle$.
 If we apply one of the flavour rotations A to our particle, it enters a new quantum state which we can call $A|\psi\rangle$.
 Depending on A, this new state might be a proton, or a neutron, or a superposition of a proton and a neutron, or various other possibilities.
 The set of all possible quantum states spans a vector space.

 Representation theory is a mathematical theory that describes the situation where elements of a group (here, the flavour rotations A in the group SU(3)) are automorphisms of a vector space (here, the set of all possible quantum states that you get from flavour-rotating a proton).
 Therefore, by studying the representation theory of SU(3), we can learn the possibilities for what the vector space is and how it is affected by flavour symmetry.